MrPowers/code_quizzer/books/learn_javascript_logically/800_weird_numbers_and_logic/300_and_or_operators.md

 # && and || Operators
+The comparison operators && (and) and || (or) test the boolean values of two or more expressions.

-The && operator returns true if both the operands are true.
+The && operator returns true if both sides are true.

 ```javascript
 true && true; // true
 ```

 In the example above, true and true are referred to as the operands and && is the operator.
+Both operands return true, so the expression returns true.

 If one or both of the operands is false, the && operator will return false.